jkotchoff/game_of_life/README.md

     $ ./world.rb --simulate sample_worlds/oscillator-blinking.gol

 ## Codebase thoughts
+This implementations board also doesn't grow.
+It does simulate patterns though which is enough for now.

-The performance of this codebase could definitely be optimised a lot.
+The performance could definitely be optimised a lot - adding bigger worlds (eg. to the Gosper Glider Gun in the sample_worlds/ directory) is horriby slow.

 It would also be interesting to test with infinity in mind - would the data type usage blow up memory allocation?

-This implementations board also doesn't grow.
+Things to consider for a future code retreat!

   [1]: http://en.wikipedia.org/wiki/Conway's_Game_of_Life "Wikipedia"
   [2]: http://notes.envato.com/developers/code-retreat/   "Envato"